XRPLF/xrpl-dev-portal/content/tutorials/reporting-a-scam.md

-If you've been scammed, make sure to collect as much information as you can about the scam and scammer ASAP!
+If you've been scammed, make sure to collect as much information as you can about the scam and scammer as soon as possible!

 1. Submit the scammer's wallet address to [xrplorer's forensics team](https://xrplorer.com/forensics/submit)
 2. Report your case to your local law enforcement